7201krap/CSCE748_Computational-Photography/README.md

 ## Summary

 This paper introduces novel deep learning models for image inpainting that leverage both RGB and depth information, fused via attention mechanisms, to reconstruct missing regions in images.
 Traditional inpainting models often rely solely on RGB images and convolutional neural networks, which can lead to artifacts and poor reconstructions, especially for complex structures or large missing areas.
-Inspired by how human vision uses stereo cues for depth perception, our approach integrates a dual-encoder architecture-one encoder for RGB, one for depth-and fuses their features in the decoder using either simple or multi-head attention.
+Inspired by how human vision uses stereo cues for depth perception, our approach integrates a dual-encoder architecture, one encoder for RGB and the other for depth map, and fuses their features in the decoder using either simple (single-head) or multi-head attention.

 **Key Contributions:**